0Maan0/CA-Model-for-Evacuation-Processes/README.md

 ## Project Structure

-FFCA_wrap contains the main simulation function to run the simulation to determine the ciritcal density at which congestion happens: run run_simulation.py metrics.py contains the functions to plot and compute the flux, order parameer and congetsion rate.
+- **FFCA_wrap.py** contains the main simulation function to run the simulation to determine the ciritcal density at which congestion happens.
+Initializes agents, simulates their movement, and handles conflict resolution.
+Provides the FFCA_wrap class that interacts with the grid and agents.
+- **Grid.py** defines the grid structure and positions of agents.
+The Grid class manages the grid layout, while the Pos class represents individual positions within it.
+- **metrics.py** contains the functions to plot and compute the flux, order parameer and congetsion rate.
-Vizualitation.py contains the function use to create a gif of the simulation process.
+- **Vizualitation.py** contains the function use to create a gif of the simulation process.